 The value of a startup typically increases as it moves from the pre-seed stage to the growth stage.
 This is because investors are taking on more risk when they invest in early-stage companies.
 As a result, they require a higher return on their investment.

 Another standard method for how to value a startup is the multiples method.
 This approach uses market data to value a company.
-To do this, you need to find companies that are similar to your startup and then look at their valuation multiples.
+To perform the market data valuation, you need to find companies that are similar to your startup and then look at their valuation multiples.

 For example, if you’re trying to value a SaaS company, you would find other SaaS companies that have been valued recently and look at their price-to-sales (P/S) ratios.
 You would then apply the same P/S ratio to your startup.